 As a real estate investor, this type of indicator is critical.
 The absorption rate of a given market will be the key to helping you decide on your strategy.
 For example, let’s say that you are set on investing in a certain real estate market, but you’re not sure what to do yet.
 You calculate the absorption rate, and it’s below 15 percent.
 Of course you’ll go on to perform further research and analysis, but at first glance, the rate helps you decide on a buy-and-hold strategy.
-(If you don’t know what this strategy is, you’ll want to read our Buy and Hold Real Estate guide that breaks the method down in way that even beginners can understand.)
 On the contrary, let’s say that you’ve just finished flipping a property that unexpectedly took you longer than originally planned, and you have no idea if your original neighborhood comps still hold up.
 You do a quick calculation and are pleasantly surprised to find that the absorption rate increased to 25 percent.
 This information helps you feel confident when you place a higher price tag on that property.

 It can’t be stressed enough how powerful of a tool being able to calculate the absorption rate in real estate can be.
 At one glance, it’ll help you catch the pulse on any given market: Is it hot or cold?
 Is it a buyer’s or seller’s market?
 What is an appropriate strategy?
 Of course, like in any given scenario, you’ll want to do your due diligence and run a full analysis before making any decision.
 However, if you’ve been aching for a simple way to quickly take a market’s temperature, give the absorption rate a try and you’ll be pleasantly surprised.